Zoning & Placement

 • Certain rural or agricultural zones

 Many cities do not allow an RV to be used as a permanent full-time residence on a standard residential lot.
-Some do allow it, and some allow it with restrictions.
-Rules vary by city and county, which is why checking zoning early is the most important step in the process.
+Some do allow it, and others allow it with restrictions such as time limits or specific placement rules.
+Zoning requirements vary widely by city and county, which is why confirming local rules before purchasing is essential.

 How to Research Zoning in Your Area